Students return to New Mexico school for the first time since shooting

 In their statement, the parents indicated a judge “ordered … our son receive an evaluation and mental health treatment and sincerely want him to receive all of the help that he needs.”

-“As a family we will cooperate in all ways with law enforcement to piece together how this awful tragedy occurred,” they said.
+“As a family we will cooperate in all ways with law enforcement to piece together how this awful tragedy occurred,” they said, voicing confidence in law enforcement, the local district attorney and the judicial system.

 Kassetas said the shotgun came from the suspect’s home.
 His father had bought the gun – the only one of several weapons in the house not locked in a safe – at a Walmart, according to a law enforcement source with knowledge of the investigation.